 Pollsters may demonstrate their commitment to professionalism and enhance their job opportunities in the marketplace by earning voluntary certifications, such as the Professional Researcher Certification offered through the Marketing Research Association.
 They also might consider joining a national organization like the American Association for Public Opinion Research (AAPOR) and adhering to its code of ethics.

 A pollster surveys and analyzes polls about particular issues for a client.
 These researchers should have at least a bachelor's degree and can obtain professional certification in this field.
-Pollsters must have technical skills and be detail-oriented, and can expect to see a 12% rise in job opportunities through the year 2024.
+Pollsters must have technical skills and be detail-oriented, and can expect to see a minimal or no change in job opportunities through the year 2028.